tmccoy14/tfchkr/README.md

 The `tfchkr run test` command accepts two parameters, the path to the Terraform directory and variables needed for the Terraform files.

+This command will run through the `terraform init, terraform plan, terraform apply, and terraform destroy` commands to ensure the Terraform files are syntactically valid as well as the provider resources are set up correctly.

 ```sh
 $ tfchkr run test --help
 Usage: tfchkr run test [OPTIONS]